 The easiest stitch for thin letters: whipped running stitch

-The whipped running stitch is a thin and very easy embroidery stitch.
+The whipped running stitch is a thin and very easy embroidery stitch and is very suitable for beginners.
 First, you embroider all the letters with running stitches.
 That produces a dashed line.
 Then, whip these running stitches with thread to get a solid line that resembles the stem stitch but is a bit thinner.

 Embroidery patterns with letters